MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group37/README.md

 1.`scrape.py`: This downloads the scraped rental properties data from https://www.domain.com.au/

-2.`URL.ipynb`: This downloads the SA2 distinct boundaries, population data and yearly personal income by SA2 distincts  from https://www.abs.gov.au/
+2.`URL.ipynb`: This downloads the SA2 distinct boundaries, population data and annual personal income data by SA2 distincts  from https://www.abs.gov.au/

 3.`visualization.ipynb`: This visualizes the geolocation of the scraped properties on map.